mugnierg/DataChallengeEnsimag/README.md

 # DataChallengeEnsimag

 I use a folder "pred" into the main folder of the project.
-Also I have "data" folder with different scenario into main folder.
+Also I have "data" folder with different scenario into the main folder.

 "predModel.py" - the mean method.